-But, in modern day and age, Universal laws can suck major balls.
-We don’t care about it, it’s our world!
+But, in modern-day and age, Universal laws can suck major balls.
+We don’t care about it; it’s our world!
 Everything is instant.
 We get rewarded for showing up.
-We get credits for showing our face, without doing the work.
+We get credits for showing our face without doing the work.
 Impatience is a logical consequence.

 If the reward is in the beginning for just showing up, why would you stay till the end?
-Teens take 20 selfies, pick the best, add a filter, post it to the Gram, add some hashtags and the likes start flowing in.
-Their pupils widen and dopamine is rushing through their bodies.
+Teens take 20 selfies, pick the best, add a filter, post it to the Gram, add some hashtags, and the likes start flowing in.
+Their pupils widen, and dopamine is rushing through their bodies.
 They get rewarded just for showing up.
 This is the life!

-We live a life of instant gratification and if the gratification is just five seconds late we get impatient.
-It’s goddamn 2018 and we decide the rules, so hurry up with those rewards Mr fancy Universe!
+We live a life of instant gratification, and if the gratification is just five seconds late, we get impatient.
+It’s goddamn 2018, and we decide the rules, so hurry up with those rewards, Mr fancy Universe!

 But, the Universe just smiles and doesn’t care about sucking your major stinky balls.
-This is her game and if you don’t play according to the rules, you will lose.
+This is her game, and if you don’t play according to the rules, you will lose.
 Over and over again.

-The burden of the not being patient
+The burden of not being patient

-The impatient doesn’t trust the process and therefore doesn’t trust life.
+The impatient doesn’t trust the process and, therefore, doesn’t trust life.
 He is fearful, anxious.
-Anxious about the present, because he doesn’t like the way things are, and anxious that the past will catch up with him.
+Anxious about the present, because he doesn’t like the way things are and anxious that the past will catch up with him.
 And so he rushes through life being impatient.
 Always chasing the future, and never experiencing the now.

 The paradox of the impatient

 While being impatient maybe makes you faster, which in most cases doesn’t (the bus driver got delayed an extra 30 seconds because of the tantrum), you’ve made your life pretty miserable and even way harder than it should be.
-You’re the coworker that’s always on edge and pushing people to move faster and as a result, they hate you.
-You have a bad relationship with your child because you don’t have the patience for their playing in the present moment and now they don’t like you.
+You’re the coworker that’s always on edge and pushing people to move faster, and as a result, they hate you.
+You have a terrible relationship with your child because you don’t have the patience for their playing in the present moment and now they don’t like you.
 Turning the oven higher doesn’t make the cake is done faster.
 It just means the fucker is burnt on the outside and wet on the inside.

 The impatient creates a space in which he never gets to enjoy the results of a process that’s given the time it needs.
 You can yell at the barista to hurry up and make your coffee, but the coffee won’t be as good.
 It will be a sloppy version of the work of art it could be.

 You’re too impatient for the blockbuster movie to be released on Blu-ray and so you download a shitty webrip and watch it in bad quality.
 Sure, you have seen the movie, but you didn’t enjoy it as much as you could.
-You miss out on all the wonders of the world, simply because you don’t allow these wonders to fully blossom in the time and space they need.
+You miss out on all the wonders of the world, simply because you don’t allow these wonders to blossom in the time and space they need fully.

 Impatience is a form of narcissism.
 Why should the entire world conspire to meet your needs by any means necessary?
 Why do you try to pull everyone down to your low vibrations?
 It ’s neurotic behavior.
 It’s a silly thing to do.
 It just shows you’re struggling in life.